 As mentioned previously, this is not an exhaustive list.
 We can consider disabilities like Attention-Deficit/Hyperactivity Disorder, Down Syndrome, visual impairment, or hearing impediment as learning disabilities, but they do not directly contribute to the inability to learn but are rather consequences of these diseases.

 All of the disorders mentioned above or otherwise can have an indirect effect on the ability to learn.
 This is because humans, especially children, are prone to emotional distress.
 If one feels that they are not able to perform an act that others can, it can lead to distress, which in consequence can lead to distraction and an inability to focus entirely on the task, hence resulting in impeded learning.

-At Mrs. Myer’s Reading Room, we not only have programs for developing readers, but we also offer Math development and Interventionist Tutoring in Chicago and across the US to help your child excel.
+At Mrs. Myers' Reading Room, we not only have programs for developing readers, but we also offer Math development and Interventionist Tutoring in Wisconsin and across the US to help your child excel.
 Click here to sign up for a free trial.